Buddai 543 Story Museum

 展示所外觀

-At the entrance of the Budai 543 Story Museum, there is an installation art piece called "Budai Mouth," named after Budai's old place name.
-The museum was formerly the "Bureau of Customs, Kaohsiung, Ministry of Finance Budai Detention Center," commonly referred to by locals as "Customs."
-Now, it showcases the historical changes and cultural aspects of Budai through innovative and interesting art exhibitions that allow visitors to gain a deep understanding of Budai.
-The first floor of the museum displays 400 years of historical changes in Budai through paintings, with each painting representing a colonial period: the prehistoric period, the Dutch and Zheng period, the Qing period, the Japanese occupation period, and the period after Taiwan's restoration.
-During the early restoration period, Budai's thriving maritime trade with China earned it the nickname "Budai Little Shanghai."
-The children’s reading room in the museum is modeled after the prosperous shiphouses of that time, featuring tatami flooring for children to sit on while reading picture books.
-The exterior is decorated with famous shops of the time, such as Yongle Tea Shop and Ye Lai Hsiang, as well as materials like rice and sugar, which were among the highest-export commodities, highlighting Budai's past glory.
-The second floor features old photographs and installation art that present the daily life of Budai residents, with one particularly stunning "3D painting" that looks like a flat oil painting but is actually a large installation art piece where the artist has painted the colors of real three-dimensional objects like tables and chairs, making visitors feel as if they have become the main character in the painting.
-The next time you visit Budai, besides tasting delicious seafood at the fish market and admiring the High Heel Church, don’t forget to come to the Budai 543 Story Museum to understand the rich history of Budai through its artistic experiences.
+At the entrance of the Budai 543 Story Museum, there is an installation art piece called "Budai Mouth," which is the old name of Budai.
+The museum was formerly the "Customs Office of Kaohsiung for Budai," commonly referred to by locals as "the customs."
+It now showcases the historical changes and cultural characteristics of Budai through artistic exhibitions in an innovative and interesting way for visitors to gain a deeper understanding of Budai.
+The first floor of the museum features paintings that depict the 400-year history of Budai, with each painting representing a colonial period: the Prehistoric period, the Dutch and Zheng period, the Qing Dynasty period, the Japanese colonial period, and the post-war period.
+During the early post-war period, Budai thrived due to China's maritime commerce, earning the nickname "Budai Little Shanghai."
+The children's reading room in the museum is designed after the prosperous boat houses of that time, with tatami flooring for kids to sit and read picture books inside the boat house.
+The exterior is decorated with reference to famous shops from that era, such as Yongle Tea House and Night Blooming Jasmine, along with staple products like rice and sugar that were prominently exported, highlighting the former glory of Budai.
+The second floor features old photographs and installation art that present the daily lives of Budai residents.
+One stunning piece titled "Three-Dimensional Painting" resembles a flat oil painting in photographs but is actually a large installation where the artist has painted the colors of three-dimensional objects like tables and chairs to create the artwork, making visitors feel as if they are the main character in the painting.
+Next time you visit Budai, in addition to enjoying delicious seafood at the fishing market and admiring the High Heel Church, don’t forget to come to the Budai 543 Story Museum to experience the art and learn about the intriguing history of Budai.

 Recommended Hotel Bookings